alpbrbrr/Hangman-Game/readme.txt

 Important Note
-If you enter wrong letter once and try it again and again, the program will always count it as fail so you should remind what you have entered
+If you enter wrong letter once and try it again and again, the program will always count it as fail so you should remind what you had entered